 To this aim, I focus on the “experimental” dimension of Gilles Deleuze´s transcendental empiricism, grounding it in the concepts of temporal syntheses and sensation as a fold of force.
 Music as well as pure thought can be an encounter with forces and lead us into a deeper and more intense experience of time, perception and our (enfolded) continuum with the world.

 How?
 In music time is not primarily chronological: we hear the past and the future as part of the present.
 The past and future of a melody are contracted into the ever-changing musical now.
-We do not experience music in time, but time is experienced as synthesis in music.
-This is a time-consciousness which lies at a deeper level than the finished world of chronological events “in” time, where time appears as a “given”.
+We do not experience music in time, rather, time is experienced as synthesis in and as music.
+This I argue is a time-consciousness which lies at a deeper level than the finished world of chronological events “in” time, where time appears as a “given”.

 But this musical time which contracts moments into the present takes place also in the body, at ever deeper and more (unconscious) constitutive processes.
 There is in this sense also a music of the body, and of nature as a whole: the synthesis of colors and movements into the forms we see; the synthesis of various sense-impressions (movement, touch, color, sounds, balance, warmth, smell, taste, etc.) into our experience of objects and ourselves in the objective world.
 Or the synthesis of relations between birds and landscapes, as studied by Messiaen.